orinbrau/wine-ml-analysis/README.md

 **Methods:**
  - Tokenizing review text & filtering out stop words and any other words that don't directly pertain to tasting notes
  - Determine which countries have enough data to make predictions, randomly sample an equal subset of each to prevent overfitting
- - Developing a random forest ML model with common 'descriptor' words as variables
+ - Developing a random forest ML model (using *randomforest* package with common 'descriptor' words as variables
- - Visualizing results using ggplot, including confusion matrix and descriptor word choropleth maps
+ - Visualizing results using *ggplot*, including confusion matrix and descriptor word choropleth maps

 **Results:**
  - Achieved **50.4% accuracy!**